 Java-based Streaming Solutions

-Older or enterprise-grade streaming platforms built with Java, allowing scalable media delivery and back-end control.
+Older or enterprise-grade streaming platforms built with Java allow scalable media delivery and backend control.

 Judder

-A visual stutter or jerkiness caused by frame rate mismatches or irregular video playback timing—can affect viewer experience.
+A visual stutter or jerkiness caused by frame rate mismatches or irregular video playback timing can affect the viewer experience.

 Joint Broadcast